Energy Boosting Green Smoothie

 This makes a gorgeous bright green drink.
 It’s not too sweet.
 Sometimes I add a chunk or two of banana to sweeten it up.
 But I usually forget and I like it just fine.
 If you want something even tarter, you could swap a lemon for the orange.
 But I am partial to the orange in this.

 Not only do I get a pick-me-up; I get an extra serving of vegetables in.
+I also believe it is good for my immune system and gut health.
 This is a total win-win in my book!

 Ready to find out more?